lobe/android-bootstrap/README.md

 Next, we'll want to get this app onto your phone so you can see it working live with your device's camera.
 To do this, plug in your device via a USB cable and, in the open Android Studio window, press the play button in the top right corner of the window.

 And there you have it!
-You're app should be running on your device.
+Your app should be running on your device.
 And finally, if you'd like to post your app (running your custom image classification model) to the Google Play Store, you're more than welcome to do so.
 [Follow the instructions here](https://support.google.com/googleplay/android-developer/answer/113469?hl=en) to get the process rolling.
 You'll need to have an Google Developer account.

 ## Tips and Tricks